lynnlangit/learning-quantum/README.md

 The qubits are used by quantum computing programming languages or libraries for execution with QPUs.

 One example is the [D-Wave](https://www.dwavesys.com/) company.
-Shown here are photos from one of their quantum computers.
-It contains QPU units, which is hardware with qubits (image taken from D-Wave whitepaper).
+Shown here are photos from one of D-Wave's quantum computers.
+This computer contains QPU units, which is hardware with qubits (image taken from D-Wave whitepaper).

 ---